rustygate229/Legend-of-Chips/README.md

 # Known Bugs
 * Link moves faster moving diagonally than moving horizontally or vertically
 * Link cannot attack more than once while holding down a movement key
-* Holding U and Y at the same time cycles through both blocks and items very quickly
+* Environment Loading things NOT in order
 * Link's attack animation is cut off prematurely when C is released
 * Cannot cycle items or blocks when Link is moving
+* More will come with implementing the collision, we're sure

 # Some Tasks before Sprint 3
 * Implement:
-  - Add more blocks/items and enemies
+  - Add/implement more blocks/items and enemies
   - Create a boss enemy
   - Mainstream projectile classes
-  - Refactor and add comments and documentation
-  - Create renderer class for animations
+  - LOTS OF REFACTORING (getting correct sprite locations, commenting and much more)
+  - Mainstream environment loading
+  - Fix small errors as they come with these implemtations

 # Credits
 * Sprites